jenkinsci/forensics-api-plugin/README.md

   - total number of different authors
   - creation time
   - last modification time
 - **Commit tracking**: Tracks all new commits that are part of a build.
-With this information plugins can select the first build that contains a specific commit.
+Using this information plugins can search for builds that contain a specific commit.
-- **Reference build**: Plugins that want to show information (delta reports) relative to another build need a way to select this so called reference build.
-A reference build can be a previous build for the same repository branch or if the project is working with several branches a specific build from the job that builds the target branch (i.e., the branch the current changes will be merged into).
-Examples for consumers of this reference build are:
-   - The warnings plugin computes new or fixed static analysis warnings based on a comparison with the reference build.
-   - The code coverage plugin calculates the coverage difference of the actual changes compared to the results of the reference build.
+- **Reference build**: Several plugins that report build statistics (test results, code coverage, metrics, static analysis warnings) typically show their reports in two different ways: either as absolute report (e.g., total number of tests or warnings, overall code coverage) or as relative delta report (e.g., additional tests, increased or decreased coverage, new or fixed warnings).
+In order to compute a relative delta report a plugin needs to carefully select the other build to compare the current results to (a so called *reference build*).
+For simple Jenkins jobs that build the main branch of an SCM the reference build will be selected from one of the previous builds of the same job.
+For more complex branch source projects (i.e., projects that build several branches and pull requests in a connected job hierarchy) it makes more sense to select a reference build from a job that builds the actual target branch (i.e., the branch the current changes will be merged into).
+Here one typically is interested what changed in a branch or pull request with respect to the main branch (or any other target branch): e.g., how will the code coverage change if the team merges the changes.
+Selecting the correct reference build is not that easy, since the main branch of a project will evolve more frequently than a specific feature or bugfix branch.

 ## Implementations